If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 Indeed, in traditional wedding vows, both the husband and wife will agree to ‘love and cherish’ their spouse.
 This form of support is a big part of that.

-Emotional neglect is to withdraw the emotional support of your spouse.
+Emotional neglect is withdrawing the support of your spouse.
 This could be consciously or unconsciously.
 It is arguably subjective.
-However, if one spouse feels emotionally neglected, it is on the other to do what they can to try and fix that.
+However, if one partner feels emotionally neglected, it is on the other to do what they can to try and fix that.
+So if you feel neglected, make sure you communicate it.

 2. You Are Not Overreacting